Escape to Margaritaville: Productions

 The La Jolla Playhouse presented the musical in a limited engagement from May 9 until July 9, 2017.
-Following its run at La Jolla, the musical had limited runs in New Orleans, Louisiana from October 20 until October 28, Houston, Texas from October 31 until November 5 and in Chicago, Illinois from November 9 until December 2, 2017.
+Following its run in La Jolla, the musical had limited runs in New Orleans, Louisiana from October 20 until October 28, Houston, Texas from October 31 until November 5 and in Chicago, Illinois from November 9 until December 2, 2017.

 The musical premiered on Broadway at the Marquis Theatre on February 16, 2018, prior to a March 15, 2018 opening, directed by Christopher Ashley and choreographed by Kelly Devine.
 The musical closed on July 1 of the same year, after 29 previews and 124 regular performances.
-The musical performed on the PBS "A Capitol Fourth" on July 4, 2018 in Washington, D.C.
+The musical performed on the PBS A Capitol Fourth TV special on July 4, 2018, in Washington, D.C.

 Upon closing, Broadway Licensing acquired the rights for stock and amateur performance rights.

 A non-Equity national tour launched in Providence, Rhode Island, in September 2019.
 The tour was suspended during the COVID-19 pandemic and resumed in September 2021.